SiameseTheDog/Solving-QUBO-with-GPU-parallel-MOPSO/README.md

 single_threaded_CPU.cpp - implementation of sequential programming without any parallelization

-CPUprogramming.cpp - implementation of single thread and multiple threads using CBLAS with timing.
+CPUprogramming.cpp - implementation of both single thread and multiple threads using CBLAS with timing.
+Error is calculated on results from multi-threaded way.
 To complie, run
 ```
 g++ -o CPUprogramming CPUprogramming.cpp -lopenblas -O3